Health News Roundup: U.S. renews COVID-19 public health emergency; Italy reports 62,037 coronavirus cases on Wednesday, 155 deaths and more | Health

 Italy reported 62,037 COVID-19 related cases on Wednesday, against 83,643 the day before, the health ministry said, while the number of deaths fell to 155 from 169.
 Italy has registered 161,187 deaths linked to COVID-19 since its outbreak emerged in February 2020, the second-highest toll in Europe after Britain and the eighth highest in the world.
 The country has reported 15.5 million cases to date.

+Kentucky effectively suspended legal abortion access on Wednesday as the legislature enacted a sweeping anti-abortion law that took effect right away and forces providers to stop offering abortions until they can meet certain requirements.
+The impact of the law makes Kentucky the first U.S. state without legal abortion access since the 1973 Supreme Court case Roe v.
+Wade established the right to end a pregnancy before the fetus is viable, abortion providers say.

-U.S. life expectancy fell by 2 years in 2020, sharpest drop among high-income peers
+U.S. life expectancy fell by 2 years in 2020, the sharpest drop among high-income peers

 Life expectancy in the United States fell by nearly two years in 2020 to about 77 years amid the COVID-19 pandemic, the sharpest drop compared to 21 other high-income countries, according to a global study.
 Americans on average are now expected to live for 76.99 years from 78.86 years in 2019, according to the study, which looked at national death and population counts in 2019 and 2020 to calculate the mortality rate ratio.